philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 If you can’t remember the key you can obtained this in the Azure portal

-# <ins>Server Replication</ins>
+# <ins>Replication Appliance</ins>

-To replicate the servers in the lab I deployed a replication appliance.
+To replicate the servers in the lab a replication server was deployed and configured.
 One of the pre-requisites for this is a new windows server 2016 onwards with sizing according to the guidance  (needs adding to github)

 To do this navigate to Azure Migrate home screen and select Servers, databases and web apps.